kframework/c-semantics/README.md

   go.
 For convenience, consider adding this directory to your `$PATH`.

-During the build process, three versions of the semantics are built using `kompile` with different flags: a "deterministic" version, one with non-deterministic expression sequencing, and one with non-deterministic thread-interleaving.
-These all get copied to `dist/` along with the contents of [libc][] and [scripts/kcc][].
+During the build process, three versions of the semantics are built using `kompile` with different flags: a "deterministic" version, a version for supporting non-deterministic expression sequencing, and another with non-deterministic thread-interleaving.
+These all get copied to `dist/` along with the contents of [libc][] and the [scripts/kcc][] script.
 Finally, make runs `kcc -c` on all the libc source files in [libc/src][].

 The `kcc` script is the primary interface to our semantics.
 Invoking `kcc myprogram.c` results in the contents of the parameter C source file being piped